Nitrokey/nethsm/docs/operator-manual.md

 **TODO**: Conplete this section, once System Software Update is actually implemented.

 A _System Software_ update image must be signed twice, once for the verified boot (the inner signature), and once including the ChangeLog with the software update key.
-The public software update key is named "update.pem", and located in src/keyfender of this repository.
+The public software update key is passed to the keyfender library during `Hsm.boot`.
+By default, the unikernel copies `src/keyfender/test/public.pem` (private part is `src/keyfender/test/key.pem`) to `src/s_keyfender/update_key_store/key.pem`, which is embedded into the unikernel at build time.
 It must be a PEM encoded RSA public key.
+If the Makefile variable `OUTER_SMARTCARD` is set (to a PKCS11 URL), the public key is extracted from the SmartCard to be embedded into the unikernel.
+In addition, the SmartCard is used for signing the update image (using `bin/sign_update.exe`).

-To add the outer signature to a software update image the keyfender library provides "bin/sign-update.exe".
-Please read the output of "sign-update.exe --help" for instructions how to use it.
+To add the outer signature to a software update image the keyfender library provides `bin/sign-update.exe`.
+Please read the output of `sign-update.exe --help` for instructions how to use it.
 The output file can be uploaded to a NetHSM (/system/update endpoint).
+The signature is created by `openssl pkeyutl`.

 # Rate Limiting {#sec-rl}